Nekromantik: Plot

 Robert Schmadtke is a troubled young man who works for a company that specialises in cleaning up public spaces after traffic accidents and other fatal incidents; a job which allows Robert to indulge in and explore his necrophilia fetishes, which are shared by his wife Betty.
 Their apartment is decorated with centerfolds featuring models, pictures of famed killers, and jars containing human parts, which are preserved in formaldehyde.

 One day, the street cleaning agency is called to deal with the body of a man found dead in a lake.
-Robert becomes fascinated upon seeing the man's heavily-decayed corpse, and secretly takes it home with him, whereupon he presents it as a gift for Betty.
+Robert becomes fascinated upon seeing the man's heavily decayed corpse, and secretly takes it home with him, whereupon he presents it as a gift for Betty.
 Excited, they both cut off the end of a broom handle, before sticking it onto the corpse's crotch and putting a condom over it, allowing Betty to use it as a makeshift phallus.
 Betty then commits necrophilia with the corpse.

-The next day, Robert is confronted at work by his co-workers, and ends up getting fired due to his habitual tardiness and the odour festering from the suit in his locker.
+The next day, Robert is confronted at work by his co-workers and ends up getting fired due to his habitual tardiness and the odour festering from the suit in his locker.
 He returns home and informs Betty of his termination, upon which she angrily chastises him before leaving and taking the corpse with her.
 Robert suffers an emotional breakdown and kills their pet cat, before bathing with its entrails.

 Robert drinks some whiskey and takes some pills, before falling asleep and experiencing a dream of him being a partially decayed corpse, playing with a decayed severed head alongside a girl dressed in white.
 After waking up, it is nighttime, and Robert leaves his apartment to hire a gigolette.
 They go to a cemetery, where he hopes the environment will help satisfy his libido, but he fails to perform sexually.
 After the gigolette mocks him, he strangles her to death in a fit of rage and then has sex with her corpse.
 The next morning, Robert is startled by an old gravedigger who stumbles across them.
-Robert quickly grabs the gravedigger's shovel and decapitates him with it before fleeing back to his apartment, where he commits suicide by stabbing himself in the stomach, whilst simulatenously ejaculating.
+Robert quickly grabs the gravedigger's shovel and decapitates him with it before fleeing back to his apartment, where he commits suicide by stabbing himself in the stomach, whilst simultaneously ejaculating.
 Some time later, an unseen figure in high heels is shown digging up Robert's grave.